mackenziekbrooks/humanities-data/docs/data.md

 6. We have yet to learn about the ins and outs of methods of analyzing data, but what would you want to *do* with this data?
 7. Bonus: visit the cemetery!
 How does experiencing it in person change your view of the data?
 Does everything match up?
 Do you observe other things that should be in this data?

+### Activity 4 (or group activity in class?)
+Try your hand at creating your own dataset in a small group.

+1. Start with the [Alumni Coeducation Correspondence, May 10, 1984 (report)](https://dspace.wlu.edu/handle/11021/34413) from the [W&L Digital Archive](https://repository.wlu.edu/).
+Read over the report to get an understanding of what it is telling you.
+What is this report covering?
+2. Create your data model.
+Look over the consistent pieces of information included in the report.
+Choose what fields you think you should include.
+Why are you choosing those fields?
+What do you hope to use them to explore within the data?
+3. Take a few pages from the report and create your dataset.
+4. After we come back from the small groups, compare your data model to that of other groups and answer the following questions.
+	4a.
+How are the models different?
+	4b.
+What did your group include that others didn't and visa versa?
+	4c.
+How do your fields change the questions you can ask the data?

 ## Readings
 * [Tidy Data for the Humanities](https://matthewlincoln.net/2020/05/26/tidy-data-for-humanities.html) by Matt Lincoln
 * [Big?
 Smart?
 Clean?
 Messy?
 Data in the Humanities](http://journalofdigitalhumanities.org/2-3/big-smart-clean-messy-data-in-the-humanities/) by Christof Schöch